Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-From the same saga, the flashback scene in which MacBeth must leave his family and country forever.
+The flashback scene in which MacBeth must leave his family and country forever.
 It gets even worse when later on, it shows that his leaving did no good whatsoever and his family was still murdered.

-Specifically, the moments between Macbeth and Gruoch, his wife, as she goes from shock and horror at his resurrection, to happiness at his survival, to sadness that he's got to leave forever.
+The moments between Macbeth and Gruoch, his wife, as she goes from shock and horror at his resurrection, to happiness at his survival, to sadness that he's got to leave forever.
 Between the actors and the animation, it's gloriously heart-wrenching.

 Derek Maza.
 Pick an episode featuring him anywhere from Metamorphosis to the first half of Season Two.
 Any episode within that time.